Abdullah Ghaznavi: Biography

 Abdullah Ghaznavi was born in 1811 in the Afghan city of Ghazni.
 He was given the name Muhammad A'zam at birth but later changed it to Abdullah.
 After studying with local scholars, he moved to Qandahar to study under the eminent scholar Allamah Habibullah Qandahari and returned to Ghazni after completing his studies.
 In his youth, Ghaznavi was particularly inspired by the teachings of the Indian Muslim revivalists Sayyid Ahmad Barailwi and his companion Shah Isma'il Dehlawi, having read Shah Ismail's theological work Taqwīyyat al-īmān (Strengthening of Faith).
 During this period in Afghanistan, Sayyid Ahmad's Ahl-i Hadith followers in neighbouring India were widely, often polemically, associated with the Arabian Wahhabi movement on account of their doctrines and in the context of the Wahhabis' potential for political subversion, something which led Ghaznavi to become a persona non grata in his native country.

-Ghaznavi subsequently traveled to Delhi with two companions to study Hadith under the distinguished scholar Sayyid Nazir Husain Dehlawi.
+Ghaznavi subsequently travelled to Delhi with two companions to study Hadith under the distinguished scholar Sayyid Nazir Husain Dehlawi.
 He had not completed his studies, however, when the Indian Rebellion of 1857 broke out.
 Ghaznavi left Delhi and returned to Afghanistan during the conflict.
 Having adopted a reformist and puritanical orientation, he began preaching openly against perceived religious innovations (bid'ah) and against blind adherence (taqlid) to the prevailing Hanafi school.
 The traditional Afghan scholars issued a fatwa declaring him to be a kafir (disbeliever) and complained against him to the ruler, Amir Dost Mohammad Khan, who ordered Ghaznavi to be exiled.
-During the next fifteen years, Ghaznavi traveled to various places throughout north-western India with his family and pupils facing much hostility on account of his teachings wherever he went.
+During the next fifteen years, Ghaznavi travelled to various places throughout north-western India with his family and pupils facing much hostility on account of his teachings wherever he went.
 Within this period he returned to Ghazni three times and was expelled each time.
 On the last occasion, he was beaten and then jailed for two years before being exiled.

 Upon his release and final expulsion from Afghanistan, Ghaznavi migrated to the Punjab and settled in Amritsar.
-When he came to that city, however, some of its people started rumors that he was a Wahhabi and this aroused the suspicion of the local British administration.
+When he came to that city, however, some of its people started rumours that he was a Wahhabi and this aroused the suspicion of the local British administration.
 He, therefore, shifted his residence to the nearby village of Khayrdi where he taught in peace.
 In Amritsar, he eventually established a school, the Madrasah Al-Ghaznawiyah and became an influential representative of the Ahl-i Hadith movement in the area.
 As his popularity grew, further centres of learning were established in Delhi, Bhopal and Patna.
 Abdullah Ghaznavi had fifteen daughters and twelve sons many of whom continued his reformist work.